merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/project/docs/nitro.md

 ### Creating Patterns

-Patterns are created in the `patterns` folder.
+Patterns are created in the `src/patterns` folder.
 A pattern is an encapsulated block of markup with corresponding styles, scripts and data.
 The pattern data can be described in `schema.json` with [JSON schema](http://json-schema.org) format (draft-04).
 Nitro uses [ajv](http://epoberezkin.github.io/ajv/) for validation.